 - Avoid all non-essential travel, even short trips.

 - The CDC currently recommends covering your mouth and nose with a cloth face cover when around others.
 Everyone should wear a face covering in public settings such as the grocery store or pharmacy.

-- Cloth face coverings should not be used on young children under 2 years old, anyone who has trouble breathing or is unconscious, incapacitated or otherwise unable to remove the mask without assistance.
+- Cloth face coverings should not be used on young children under 2 years old and anyone who has trouble breathing or is unconscious, incapacitated or otherwise unable to remove the mask without assistance.

-- The CDC provides instructions on how to wear face coverings, how to make homemade cloth face covers, how to safely remove a used face cover and how to safely clean cloth face covers.
+- The CDC provides instructions on how to wear face coverings, how to make homemade cloth face covers, how to safely remove used face covers and how to safely clean cloth face covers.

 - Continue to keep 6 feet between you and others.
-The cloth face covers are not a substitute for social distancing.
+Cloth face coverings are not a substitute for social distancing.